 Mortgage Refinance Calculator

 Use our mortgage refinance calculator to help you decide whether to refinance your existing mortgage at a lower interest rate.
-This calculator breaks down monthly repayments and interest savings and also tells you how long it will take to pay off any charges for closing your current mortgage loan.
-Mortgage refinancing is worth considering if you can lower your monthly payments and overall costs.
-If you do not have an existing mortgage, please use the standard mortgage calculator instead.
+This calculator breaks down monthly repayments and interest savings and also tells you how long it will take to pay off any charges.
+If you do not have an existing mortgage, please use the regular mortgage calculator instead.

 Whilst every effort has been made in building the mortgage refinance calculator tool, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the calculator tools and information derived from the web site.
 This tool is here purely as a service to you, please use it at your own risk.